seedvault-app/seedvault/README.md

 * `android.permission.INSTALL_PACKAGES` to re-install apps when restoring from backup.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/stevesoltys/seedvault.

+This project aims to adhere to the [official Kotlin coding style](https://developer.android.com/kotlin/style-guide).

 ## License
 This application is available as open source under the terms of the [Apache-2.0 License](https://opensource.org/licenses/Apache-2.0).